Get $210 off a Layla Hybrid Mattress + 2 free memory foam pillows with code: SLEEPFOUNDATION

 The Layla Hybrid and WinkBeds models are all highly rated for pressure relief, motion isolation, and temperature regulation.
 There are plenty of benefits to each mattress, and price may not be the determining factor for shoppers.

 |Lifetime, Limited||Free to contiguous U.S.|

 Each company has its own policies for shipping, returns, and warranty claims.
 Understanding these policies is an important part of any mattress comparison, as it helps shoppers determine which will best suit their needs.

 Delivery timeframes for online mattress purchases depend on where the mattress is manufactured, and how it is shipped.
 Plenty of companies offer free standard shipping, which can take one to two weeks depending on processing time and the destination.

-Bed-in-a-box mattresses are compressed by machine, sealed in plastic, and shipped inside of a standard sized box.
+Mattresses packed in boxes are compressed by machine, sealed in plastic, and shipped inside of a standard sized box.

 White Glove delivery includes in-home set-up.
 Some companies offer the removal of an old mattress as part of White Glove delivery.
 This service is often an additional charge and may require additional time for delivery.

 Layla offers free ground shipping to the contiguous United States.
 Shipping to Alaska, Hawaii, and Canada is available for an additional fee.
 White Glove delivery is not currently offered.